Magic-Music/Cubic/README.md

 ### Installation
 No installation is necessary, there are no dependencies to download.
 Simply copy the contents of the repo to an empty folder and begin building your project.

+(You will likely want to delete the demonstration `Commands/Test.php` and `Services/TestService.php` files)

 ### Service container
 - Only required for interface-to-concrete bindings and singleton declaration